Breast Pumps and Supplies

 - One breast pump kit per birth event.
 The kit may not be separately billed for and reimbursed.

-- Standard power adapters: 1 replacement per birth event, and not within 12 months of the breast pump purchase date.
+- Standard power adapters: One replacement per birth event, and not within 12 months of the breast pump purchase date

-- Tubing and tubing adapters: 1 set per birth event.
+- Tubing and tubing adapters: One set per birth event

-- Bottles: 2 replacement bottles and caps/locking rings every 12 months following the birth event
+- Bottles: Two replacement bottles and caps/locking rings every 12 months following the birth event

-- Bottle caps: 2 every 12 months after the birth event
+- Bottle caps: Two every 12 months after the birth event

 - Storage bags: 100 bags every 30 days following the birth event

-- Valves/membranes: 12 for each 12 months following the birth event
+- Valves/membranes: 12 for each of 12 months following the birth event

-- Supplemental Nursing System (SNS): 1 per birth event when a physician prescribes
+- Supplemental nursing system: One per birth event when a physician prescribes

-- Nipple shields/splash protectors: 2 sets (2 shields/set) per birth event when a physician prescribes
+- Nipple shields/splash protectors: Two sets (two shields per set) per birth event when a physician prescribes

 You can receive supplies in excess of the limits above when your provider prescribes them and when medically necessary.
-You need to get new prescriptions when you need replacement supplies that exceed the above limits.
+You need to get new prescriptions when you need replacement supplies that exceed the limits above.
 Your provider needs to be specific about what supplies you need.

 TRICARE doesn’t cover (unless part of a breast pump kit):